NatKendall/NatKendall/README.md

 Coding experience?
 - 💻 My first learned language was Python! (both self taught(thanks Udemy!) and through college courses).
- 🏫 Second language- I’m currently fresh on Java.
-I think many CS degrees focus on java right?
-So far I enjoy it, but python just has this beauty to it y'know? (shh don’t tell java). * Please see my code below *
+ 🏫 Second language- Java!
+My University mainly focuses on using Java so I am currently learning all there is to know about it. * Please see my code below *

 Here’s some topics I have learned already.
 - 🗯 I only know how to System.out.print, hire me! (joking)